Inspection-Guided Randomization: A Flexible and Transparent Restricted Randomization Framework for Better Experimental Design: Discussion

-We introduced Inspection-Guided Randomization as a flexible framework for performing restricted randomization with diverse design desiderata and used illustrative examples to showcase its usefulness in different experimental settings.
 The core motivation for IGR, as for any restricted randomization, is to prevent the possibility of choosing a bad randomization allocation that leads to an effect estimate that deviates dramatically from the true value of the estimand.
 For obviously bad allocations, there is little reason not to discard them; this has been well-understood since the early days of the experimental design literature.
 In a conversation between Cochran and Fisher (recounted by Rubin and Cochran), Fisher is reported to have said that, confronted with a randomized allocation that ``exhibited substantial imbalance on a prognostically important baseline covariate," he would ``of course" rerandomize if the experiment had not started yet \citep{Rubin2008-va}.

 Historically, the focus of restricted randomization has been on achieving covariate balance in two-arm experiments that compare a single treatment intervention to a control or status quo.
 However, some interventions, often ones that are behavioral, need to be evaluated through more complicated restricted designs.
-Researchers across several disciplines, including medicine, education, psychology, and computer science, have recognized this need and have independently applied principles of the IGR framework to designing experiments, albeit without the formal structure of IGR \citep{Murnane2023-vy, Cho2021-pf, Cho2022-oy, Kizilcec2022-ul, Zahrt2023-jd}.
-This suggests that IGR is conceptually straightforward and intuitive, and it also points to how an explicit IGR framework can help to bring consistency to existing efforts to expand the scope of restricted randomization.
+Researchers across several disciplines, including medicine, education, psychology, and computer science, have recognized this need and have independently applied principles of the IGR framework to designing experiments, albeit without the formal structure of IGR \citep{Murnane2023-vy, Cho2021-pf, Cho2022-oy, Kizilcec2022-ul, Zahrt2023-jd}. \cite{Cho2021-pf} and \cite{Cho2022-oy}, for example, used a form of restricted randomization to achieve balance on prognostic covariates in trials with more than two arms.
+These existing real-life applications suggest that IGR is conceptually straightforward and intuitive, and they also point to how an explicit IGR framework can help to bring consistency to existing efforts to expand the scope of restricted randomization.